 Pottawattamie County is an excellent place to visit when you want to unplug and enjoy the great outdoors.
 Not only do we have fantastic county parks, but we also have other recreational opportunities that are unique and completely unexpected.
 Here are some ways to celebrate Earth Day and soak up the sun in Pottawattamie County.

 Have we mentioned how wonderful the Pottawattamie Conservation parks and conservation areas are?
 Each location offers up a new and exciting way to explore the beautiful natural landscape.
 You can visit the adorable newborn bison at Botna Bend Park, hike the Loess Hills at Hitchcock Nature Center, explore the 17-acre lake at Arrowhead Park on canoe or paddleboat, or enjoy a picnic lunch at Narrows River Park.
 Whichever park you choose, you are sure to have a great day!
+As an added bonus, it's free to visit the Pottawattamie County parks on Earth Day!

 If you love to be around the water, an afternoon at Wavecrest Park in Carter Lake might be the best fit for you.
 The park includes boat access, a fishing jetty, an accessible pier, beach, picnic area, trails, and even a playground!
 There is so much fun to have here, and it is a great place to take the family.